ASG Business Aviation

-ASG Business Aviation (ASG Biznes Aviasiya) is an Azerbaijani airline and handling company based in Baku, Azerbaijan.
-It primarily operates as a charter airline, featuring multiple business jets in its fleet, being the largest the largest private aviation center of the Caucasus region.
+ASG Business Aviation (ASG Biznes Aviasiya) is an Azerbaijani airline and handling company based in Baku.
+It primarily operates as a charter airline, operating some executive jets in its fleet, being the largest the largest private aviation center of the Caucasus region.
 It is headquartered in the Heydar Aliyev International Airport, which serves as the airline's hub.

-About

-ASG Business Aviation was formerly known as Silk Way Business Aviation.
-The Company was 100% owned by Silk Way Development Limited Liability Company until it was acquired by Teymur Mammadov on 2 October 2019.
+ASG Business Aviation was established as Silk Way Business Aviation in 2007.
+The company was 100% owned by Silk Way Development Limited Liability Company until it was acquired by Teymur Mammadov on 2 October 2019.
 Following the acquisition, it would go on to change its name from Silk Way Business Aviation to ASG Business Aviation on 8 July 2020.
 From its start in 2007, Silk Way Business Aviation has рrovided charter flights to almost any corner of the world.
 The company emрloyed 100 рeoрle, including 23 рilots and 11 flight attendants and other emрloyees of ground services and other departments.
-As of 31 December 2023, Teymur Mammadov is the sole owner (100%) of the Company and its ultimate controlling party.
+As of 31 December 2023, Teymur Mammadov is the sole owner (100%) of the company and its ultimate controlling party.
+In recent times it has abandoned the traditional charter market to concentrate on VIP and private flights.